bd2kccd/bd2kccd.github.io/docs_src/causal-cmd.md

 ## How can I use it?

-ava 8 is the only prerequisite to run the software.
+Java 8 is the only prerequisite to run the software.
 Note that by default Java will allocate the smaller of 1/4 system memory or 1GB to the Java virtual machine (JVM).
 If you run out of memory (heap memory space) running your analyses you should increase the memory allocated to the JVM with the following switch '-XmxXXG' where XX is the number of gigabytes of ram you allow the JVM to utilize.
 For example to allocate 8 gigabytes of ram you would add -Xmx8G immediately after the java command.

 ### Run an example output using known data via command line

 Download the this file, [Retention.txt](http://www.ccd.pitt.edu/wp-content/uploads/files/Retention.txt), which is a dataset containing information on college graduation and used in the publication "What Do College Ranking Data Tell Us About Student Retention?" by Drudzel and Glymour, 1994.

 ```
-java -jar causal-cmd-5.3.0-20160330-jar-with-dependencies.jar --algorithm fgs --data Retention.txt  --depth -1 --output output --verbose
+java -jar causal-cmd-6.0.0-jar-with-dependencies.jar --algorithm fgsc --data Retention.txt  --depth -1 --output output —verbose```
 ```

+Note that the filename causal-cmd-x.x.x-jar-with-dependencies.jar should match the version you have downloaded.
 The program will output the results of the FGS search procedure as a text file (in this example to output).
 The beginning of the file contains the algorithm parameters used in the search.

 Inspect the output which should show a graph with the following edges.